 - NAPCO Systems- System will indicate “System Trouble” display will list a code of low battery, pressing the ‘Reset ‘ button will allow you to arm in a trouble condition.

-Acknowledging the trouble will stop the trouble beeps for 4-10 hours.
-If the trouble condition persists please contact our service department during normal business hours to schedule a service appointment.
-1-888-947-8476, extension 2003.
+Acknowledging the trouble from the keypad will usually stop the trouble beeps for 4-10 hours.
+If the trouble condition persists please feel free to email us at firstname.lastname@example.org.
+If you are a current HS Tech Group client – and still need assistance, please contact our service department during normal business hours to schedule a service appointment.

 - 2018 State of Maryland Smoke Alarm Law – What you need to know - April 16, 2018